 Having a husky that growls can be a very concerning thing and is something that you’ll be wanting to stop.
 This post will help you to figure out why your husky is growling and how to stop it.

 So, why is your husky growling?
-There are a number of reasons that your husky might be growing.
+There are a number of reasons why your husky might be growling.
 These include protecting food/possessions, fear and uncertainty, enjoyment, pain and a dominating nature.

 How to stop your husky from growling?
 The best way to stop your husky from growling will depend on why it is growling.
 But, things that you can do include, training it from an early age, taking it to a vet, removing things that it doesn’t like and getting an animal behaviorist to look at it.